anusii/podnotes/README.md

   and widgets to support typical app workflows.

 - [solid-encrypt](https://pub.dev/packages/solid_encrypt) package: The
-  Software Innovation Institute has a focus on the security of the stored data.
+  Software Innovation Institute has a focus on the security of our stored data.
 This package implements data encryption which can be used to encrypt, on device, the content of turtle files to be stored in a Solid POD.
-Data is then only decrypted on device.
+Data is also only decrypted on device.

 - [rdflib](https://pub.dev/packages/rdflib) package: A dart package
   for working with RDF.
 Features include find and create triple